 How to prepare salads in advance:

-Once I have baked the croutons I use a *clip lock lid storage pot to keep them airtight.
+Once I have baked the croutons I use a *Sistema storage pot to keep them airtight.
 We always use our croutons up within a month, so I’m not 100% sure how long they last.
-It is definitely at least one month!
+It is definitely at least one month though!

 Because the salad is washed, and dried properly it stays crisp and fresh.
 By separating the croutons they stay crisp and the salad dressing doesn’t ruin the salad either.
 I love that all the components of a decent salad are there and it can just be mixed together.

 So far I have made 3 days of salads at a time.
 We are yet to have a salad that is not crisp and fresh.
 I always ensure that I buy the lettuce, and most of the other ingredients, on the day I am assembling the salads.

 One day I prepared them before so the last salad was made more than 3 days before, nearer 3.5.
 I wasn’t worried about this as the chicken was frozen when it went into the fridge so took a half day to defrost properly anyway.